Experimental Restoration of Mid-Atlantic Coastal Grasslands

 Colonization of the restored grasslands by obligate grassland birds started within one month of planting - Horned Larks, Killdeer, and Grasshopper Sparrows appeared in April 1999 and immediately established territories, engaged in courtship, and nested successfully.

-Other rare grassland birds, including Vesper Sparrow, Northern Bobwhite, and Dickcissel also colonized the Grasslands within the first two years, albeit in smaller numbers.
-Dickcissels have returned every year.
-In 2004 and 2005 Sedge Wrens appeared and established late summer territories.
+Other declining grassland birds, including Vesper Sparrow, Northern Bobwhite, and Dickcissel also colonized the Grasslands within the first two years, albeit in smaller numbers.
+Dickcissels have returned every year since.
+In 2004, 2005, 2010 and 2012 Sedge Wrens appeared and established late summer territories.

-All adults have been captured, and color-banded for easy field identification and observation.
+All adult Grasshopper Sparrows are captured, and color-banded for easy field identification and observation.
 The breeding population is 70-80 pairs each summer; an additional 10-20 males are caught each year that do not set up territories.
 We infer that males have higher annual survival than do females, generating these excess males.
 In contrast to reports of birds in the Mid-West our territorial male GRSPs exhibit remarkable site fidelity, predictably returning to the same acreage as held previous years.

-Our breeding adult and HY GRSP have returned to the CRFRC Grasslands at exceptionally high rates.
-Population structure seems to have stabilized since 2002 with over 45% of the adults returning to the grasslands from previous years.
+Breeding adults and HY Grasshopper Sparrows have returned to the CRFRS Grasslands at exceptionally high rates.
+Population structure seems to have stabilized since 2002 with an average of 45% of adults returning to the grasslands from previous years.
 We have confirmed a minimum average (since 2000) of 57% of adult males (a high of 81% in 2003), 32% of adult females, and 11% (a high of 18% in 2004) of marked HYs returning to the grasslands each year.